testacnt145/NLA-10a/detail/README.md

 #### Dagger injection
 1) Insert Presenter from Dagger in Activity
 2) Insert repository in Presenter (not in Activity)

 ### OTHERS
 ----
+1) How to avoid network call on configuration changes
 3) Integrate Realm Database
 4) Integrate Preference
 5) Making repository work with all 3(network, database & pref)